Updated 17th November 2022

 Warm Home Discount

-The Warm Home Discount is an annual rebate of £140 towards your energy costs.
+The Warm Home Discount is an annual rebate of £150 towards your energy costs.
 Most suppliers offer this scheme and you can make an application every Autumn for that Winter.
-Right now, applications are likely to be closed for Winter 2021/2022 but you can take a look at our dedicated blog or video below to find out more.
+Right now, applications are opening for this year, you can take a look at our dedicated blog or video below to find out more.

 Winter Fuel Payment